 It’s widely believed that oxidative stress plays a big role in a lot of serious and chronic diseases such as heart disease, cancer, Alzheimer’s, Parkinson’s disease, diabetes, and even eye diseases like cataracts. (source)

 3. Anticancer Properties

-Certain components found in the Chaga mushroom have been shown to help stimulate the immune system and also exert antitumor and anticancer activity.
-The researchers found that ergosterol peroxide, which is a derivative of the Chaga mushroom, exhibited powerful anticancer properties in human colorectal cancer cell lines. (source)
+Certain components found in the Chaga mushroom have been shown to help revive the immune system and also influence anti-tumor and anti-cancer activity.
+The research also suggests that ergosterol peroxide, which is a derivative of the Chaga mushroom, showed powerful anticancer properties in human colorectal cancer cell lines. (source)